smartdevicelink/sdl_evolution/proposals/NNNN-Add-a-mechanism-to-exclude-route-guidance-between-embedded-navigation-and-SDL-navigation.md

 |Keep Route|Native navigation route guidance overlaps when using SDL navigation.|No problem.|

 Simply adding route deletion to the `OnEventChanged` behavior rule will result in behavior that does not meet the user's intention.
-Prevents unintended route deletion and conflicting route guidance by adding a mechanism to exclude route guidance.
+This prevents unintended route deletion and conflicting route guidance by adding a mechanism to exclude route guidance.

 ## Proposed solution